balaji-boggarapu/wind_farm_design/README.md

 - **No Prerequisites**: We begin with no prerequisites at all, even the fundamentals of Python programming so that you are well-equipped to learn wind turbine modeling.

 - **Comprehensive Learning**: By the end of the course, you'll have the capability to model single wind turbines and entire wind farms, visualize results, and examine wind energy data for any point on Earth.

+### For Data Sources:

+- **For collecting wind speed and other environmental attributes** : https://power.larc.nasa.gov
+- **For selection of wind turbine model and calculatiuon of outputs** : https://windpowerlib.readthedocs.io/en/stable